No Exit? Israel – Palestine

 Weinman observed the most positive side of the election.
 He doesn’t approve of “the winner,” Yair Lapid and his Yesh Atid (“there is a future”) Party, but he thinks there was hope in the election results, a suggestion of a possible future:

 “Let me be clear: I am no fan of Lapid, I wouldn’t have voted for him in January had I had the chance, and I haven’t liked him on Facebook, either.
-But I do recognize . . .
+But I do recognize that he represented . . .

 Read more: No Exit?
 Israel – Palestine